justin-robinson/scoop/README.md

     $row->column = 'new value';
     echo $row->column;

-    // easy save ( this will actually do an update )
+    // easy save ( this will actually do an update because we loaded this row from the database )
     $row->save();
 }